FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 `Fuel Wallet Connectors` provide a standardized interface to integrate multiple wallets with your DApps.

-By using these connectors, developers can simplify the process of wallet integration, enabling smooth user interactions within their applications.
+By using these connectors, developers can simplify wallet integration and enable smooth user interactions within their applications.

 ## Learning Resources